A Not-For-Profit Science and Coding Club – pioneers of the Dorset Science & Technology Centre

 She enjoys puzzles, making cosmetics and reading books.

-Adam is the lead designer at The Honest Agency and has been responsible for all of Atom Club’s design work.
+Adam is the lead designer at The Honest Agency and has been responsible for most of Atom Club’s design work.
 When he’s not designing kick butt websites and apps, he’s normally watching Middlesbrough Football Club, or playing 5-a-side!

 Emma is our social media expert.
 Part of the Honest Agency team, she keeps the Atom Club social media accounts looking fresh and up to date.
 She scours the Science & Coding news on a daily basis looking for the most interesting news to share with our fast-growing followers.

-4 New Volunteers Coming Soon!
+New Volunteers Needed!